SlugBot/web/patch_notes.md

 ## 4th November 2020
 ### New Additions
   - Settable `init` role that will be given to new members **once**.
 Will not be reapplied if removed like the `global` role.
+  - Putting a process on sale will unveil the actual target if the target had been spoofed.

 ### Bug Fixes
   - Can no longer suspend PvP roll transfers.